livewires/you-win/docs/sheets/2-animation.md

         face.posX += 2
     ```

+👉 Save, and the Sprite should move to the right instead of rotating.

 The numbers inside the forever are how much to move on each frame, so they control **how fast** the animation happens.

   * Make your sprite move a bit faster.

+👉 Make sure you can get your Sprite to move faster.

   * **Challenge**: experiment with animating other properties, like gradually increasing scale: